iliasbartolini/AgileDayConferenceApp/README.markdown

 and facilitate communication with other conference participants.

 ### Release build instructions to build .apk package for Android Market:
-* copy italianagileday.keystore in AgileDayConferenceApp/
+* copy italianagileday.keystore in AgileDayConferenceApp/ (you should have it)
-* copy build.properties in AgileDayConferenceApp/ (see example_build.properties )
 * android update project --path AgileDayConferenceApp
 ### Build process:
 * Run tests (and check that they are all green :P)